-Delele is the Bemba (and Tonga) word for okra-based relishes, where the okra's slime is celebrated rather than minimized.
-Okra is native to West Africa and reached Southern Africa through the Bantu migration.
-Across Zambia and surrounding countries, the okra-slime aesthetic is divisive — Bemba and Tonga love it; Lozi sometimes dry the okra to reduce slime.
-The dish was historically a way to make a small amount of okra stretch to feed many — the slime carried the nshima from plate to mouth, ensuring no nshima went unsauced.
+Delele is the Bemba (and Tonga) word for okra-based relishes, where the okra's slime is prized rather than minimized — in eastern Zambia and Malawi 'delele' (or 'thelele') is in fact a generic name for some 20–30 slimy wild greens, not okra alone.
+The center of origin of okra (Abelmoschus esculentus, family Malvaceae) is debated: Vavilov placed it in Ethiopia and northeast Africa, while another hypothesis points to West Africa; it was cultivated by the ancient Egyptians by about the 12th century BC and reached Southern Africa with the agriculture of the Bantu migration.
+Across Zambia and nearby countries the okra-slime style divides opinion — Bemba and Tonga favor it; Lozi sometimes dry the okra to cut the slime.
+The dish historically stretched a little okra to feed many — the slime carried the nshima from plate to mouth, so no nshima went unsauced.
 Modern Lusaka serves delele with peanut butter, kapenta, or fried chicken.

-Spoon up delele alongside nshima — sliced okra rounds glossed in a silky-thick green-flecked tomato sauce.
-Bite: the okra is tender, the slime stretches off the spoon like cheese (in the best way), the tomato-onion base is savory-sweet, baking soda lifts everything.
-With nshima, the slime carries the sauce directly to your mouth — no part of the relish escapes.
-The Bemba 与 Tonga family-meal pleasure that outsiders need to develop a taste for.
+Spoon up delele alongside nshima — sliced okra rounds in a silky-thick, green-flecked tomato sauce.
+The okra is tender, the slime stretches off the spoon like cheese (in the best way), the tomato-onion base is savory-sweet, baking soda lifts everything.
+With nshima, the slime carries the sauce straight to your mouth — no part of the relish escapes.
+A Bemba and Tonga family-meal pleasure that outsiders take time to acquire.

 Okra's slime comes from soluble polysaccharides (mucilage) in the seed pods — these are released when the okra is cut and intensified by heat and moisture.
 Baking soda (alkaline) breaks down the okra's cell walls faster, releasing more mucilage.
 Acid (vinegar, lemon) would reduce slime — which is why slime-averse cooks add acid.
 The slime serves a functional role: it thickens the sauce, helps it cling to the nshima, and provides soluble fiber for digestion.